Translating text (Basic)

 Before you begin

-Before you can start using the Cloud Translation API, you must have a project that has the Cloud Translation API enabled, and you must have a private key with the appropriate credentials.
+Before you can start using the Cloud Translation API, you must have a project that has the Cloud Translation API enabled, and you must have the appropriate credentials.
 You can also install client libraries for common programming languages to help you make calls to the API.
 For more information, see the Setup page.

 Translating text